Tandoori Chicken - an iconic restaurant style smoky grilled chicken appetizer dish. It's authentic, easy and the best.

 Ensure to pat dry the chicken meat to avoid any excess liquid in to it.

-Always, use sharp knife to make deep cuts on the meat pieces.
-The cuts ensures the deep penetration of marinade making it the perfect and juicy tandoori.
+Always, use sharp knife to make deep cuts on meat pieces.
+The cuts ensures the deep penetration of marinade making it perfect and juicy.

-The secret behind the best tandoori chicken is its marinade and the use of mustard oil.
+The secret behind the best tandoori chicken recipe is it's marination process and the use of mustard oil.
 So follow the two step marination exactly the way mentioned below.

 Always use thick curd, either the hung curd or the greek yogurt to make the marinade.

 If you do not have the access to Kashmiri red chili powder, use any medium hot chili powder to the marinade.
-You can also choose to use smoked paprika powder as well.
+You can also choose to use smoked paprika powder or cayenne pepper as well.

 For the best taste and flavors, make sure to use mustard oil only.
 However, if it not available in your part of the world, then you can go ahead to use any vegetable oil of choice.
 You can use melted butter as well.

 The longer you marinate the chicken, the better will be the flavor always.
-SO, follow the marination time accordingly.
-If, in case you have the crunch of time, then try to marinate the chicken for minimum 4 hours at least.
+So, follow the marination time accordingly.
+If, in case you have the crunch of time, then try to marinate it for minimum 4 hours at least.

-For the recipe of tandoori chicken, we need to do the double marination as mentioned above in the post.
+For the recipe, we need to do the double marination as mentioned above in the post.
 The method involves the series of steps that I shall be mentioning in detail below.

 To start off, First, clean, wash and make cuts on the chicken using a sharp knife. (photo 1)

-For the 1st marination of chicken, we need – Ginger and garlic paste, Kashmiri red chili powder, lemon juice and salt.
-In a bowl, all these 5 ingredients and mix well. (photo 2 and 3)
+For the 1st marination process, we need - Ginger garlic paste, Kashmiri red chili powder, lemon juice and salt.
+In a large bowl, whisk all these 5 ingredients and mix well. (photo 2 and 3)

 Add chicken and mix it very well in the marinade, then, cover the bowl with a plastic cover and leave it for 45-1 hour under refrigeration. (photo 4)

-Coming to the second marination, we need – Roasted cumin powder, ginger paste and garlic paste, Kashmiri red chili powder, Garam masala powder, Thick or hung yogurt (curd), black salt and Mustard oil.
+Coming to the second marination of chicken, we need - Roasted cumin powder, ginger paste and garlic paste, Kashmiri red chili powder, Coriander Powder, Garam masala powder, thick or hung yogurt (curd), black salt and pepper powder, Mustard oil.

 In another bowl, add all the ingredients of a second marination and mix it very well. (photo 5 and 6)